 - Calcium and vitamin D help keep bones strong and reduce bone loss.

-- Protein helps in building up of muscles and strength.
+- Protein helps in muscle building and strength building.

 - Multivitamin supplement will provide all the micronutrients.